wsolow/wofost-docs/docs/source/index.rst

 It natively supports training a variety of Reinforcement Learning Agents and generating data for other RL problems including Offline RL, Off Policy Evaluation, and Transfer Learning.

-To visit the associated paper website, click `here <https://wsolow.github.io/wofost-website>`_.
+To visit the associated paper website, click `here <https://intelligent-reliable-autonomous-systems.github.io/WOFOSTGym-Site/>`_.

 To view the associated paper, click this `link <https://arxiv.org/abs/2502.19308>`_.

+Email Will Solow (soloww@oregonstate.edu) with bug reports or feature requests.

 To cite this work, please cite the research paper as follows: